artoonie/timeline-range-slider/README.md

 ### Usage
 #### API: Vanilla Javascript
-All functions are under the trs\_ namespace to avoid conflicts:
+If you're not using node.js, functions begin with trs\_ namespace to avoid conflicts:

 Include the files in your HTML and create a wrapper div:
 ```html